 But even the best agencies don’t always spill the tea at the very first meeting.
 Here are some things to keep in mind for companies looking to bring on an outside PR agency for the first time.
-What might the agency not want you to know?
-Or what might they be unlikely to tell you during that initial conversation?
-It’s probably nothing nefarious, but, like a first date, there may be topics that aren’t ideal for the occasion.
+What might the agency be unlikely to tell you during that initial conversation?
+It’s probably nothing nefarious, but, like a first date, there are topics that aren’t ideal for the occasion.
 In the spirit of transparency, here are a few possibilities.

 They’re sizing you up, too

 Far from the stereotype of the overeager PR guy, the best agencies have learned what type of client fits their skill set and experience.
 Top PR companies choose their clients with the same care as they do their employees.
 The best way to build a track record of success in our business is to align with the businesses and brands who fit our strengths and who offer the potential for a lasting partnership.
 So, prospective clients should be open about their business challenges as well as the opportunities.
 The more they know, the better the agency team can assess the potential success of the relationship.

 The work they show may not be typical

 During a competitive review, agencies will naturally bring out the most successful examples of their work.
 Often this is work for well-known brands because that’s what impresses clients.
 But should it?
 Based on experience, I’d say that working for a well-recognized brand offers concrete advantages when it comes to generating earned media coverage.
 Journalists are more likely to be responsive, and the PR budgets often allow for high-impact tactics like event sponsorships or paid influencer campaigns.
 There’s nothing wrong with this, but a case history for a smaller or lesser known client often says more about the agency’s ability to deliver consistent earned media outcomes.
 It may be less impressive but more important as a barometer of performance.